tcvieira/IA368-DD-012023/assingments/03/notes-article.md

 - by the time was the lagerst LLM ever created 175B params (size does matter)
 - demonstrated that LLM can be use to NLP tasks that it never seen
 - BERT is not a LLM, it's just the encoder half of the entire encoder-decoder transformer architecture

+## ChatGPT

+**how the fact that bert is the encoder part of the transformer architecture and gpt is the decoder correlate to both been able to build LM?**

+> BERT and GPT are both based on the transformer architecture, but they use different parts of the architecture to build language models.
+>
+> BERT is based on the encoder part of the transformer architecture, which is responsible for processing the input sequence and producing a sequence of hidden representations.
+The final hidden representation of the [CLS] token, which is added to the input at the beginning of the sequence, is used as an input to downstream tasks.
+In other words, BERT learns a general representation of the input text, which can then be used for a wide range of tasks.
+>
+> GPT, on the other hand, is based on the decoder part of the transformer architecture, which is responsible for generating the output sequence based on the hidden representations produced by the encoder.
+GPT uses a left-to-right language modeling objective, where the model is trained to predict the next word in a sequence given the previous words.
+>
+> Despite the fact that BERT and GPT use different parts of the transformer architecture, they are both able to build powerful language models.
+BERT is particularly effective for tasks that require understanding of the entire input sequence, such as question answering and natural language inference.
+GPT, on the other hand, is particularly effective for tasks that involve generating coherent and fluent text, such as text completion and text generation.
+>
+> Overall, the transformer architecture provides a powerful framework for building language models, and both BERT and GPT demonstrate the effectiveness of this approach.
+The choice of whether to use the encoder or decoder part of the architecture depends on the specific task and the nature of the input and output sequences.